Mac and Me: In popular culture

 It has nevertheless become a cult film.
 Lindelof allowed that it is "the fifth-best alien comedy ever made," and it has appeared in various "so-bad-it's-good" listings.
 Jim Vorel of Paste ranked it no. 52 in "The 100 Best 'B Movies' of All Time" (noting that it cannot be "enjoyed un-ironically"), while Cracked journalist Jeff Steinbrunner placed it at no. 1 in "The 10 Most Shameless Product Placements in Movie History", calling it "unintentionally awesome" and "almost genius."
 Complex wrote: "As an accidentally riotous failure, Mac and Me comes highly recommended, but its real purpose requires a line of shot glasses...everyone must take a shot whenever Raffill's film displays one of its countless product placements."

-The film is part of a running gag by actor Paul Rudd.
-When appearing as a guest on Late Night with Conan O'Brien, O'Brien's later show Conan, and O'Brien’s podcast Conan O'Brien Needs a Friend, Rudd would perform a "bait-and-switch" by routinely showing the same clip from it (in which Eric Cruise, watched by MAC, loses control of his wheelchair and falls down a hill into a lake) instead of showing clips from the actual films he was ostensibly promoting.
+The film is part of a running gag between late-night host and comedian Conan O'Brien and actor Paul Rudd.
+When appearing as a guest on Late Night with Conan O'Brien, O'Brien's later shows Conan and Conan O'Brien Must Go, and O'Brien's podcast Conan O'Brien Needs a Friend, Rudd would perform a "bait-and-switch" by routinely showing the same clip from it (in which Eric Cruise, watched by MAC, loses control of his wheelchair and falls down a hill into a lake) instead of showing clips from the actual films and TV shows he was ostensibly promoting.
 While giving an interview alongside Captain America: Civil War costar Chris Evans in 2016, Rudd expressed his appreciation of its "blatant" advertising of McDonald's, "unearned" positioning of Bobby Caldwell ballad "Take Me (I'll Follow You)", and inclusion of a fly landing on MAC's nose, declaring: "I love it...it's so good."
 Evans also professed to "love" the film, noting that he "grew up on it."

 The film is one of six movies featured in Season 12 of Mystery Science Theater 3000.

 The podcast How Did This Get Made? reviewed the movie in Episode 10, featuring guest host Adam Pally.